5GC-DEV/ios-mcn-releases/Agartala/v0.1.0/CORE/documentation/Installation Guide.md

 To enter the UPF pod, execute the following commands:

-_kubectl exec -it upf-0 -n iosmcn bash_
+_kubectl exec -it upf-0 -n iosmcn -- /bin/bash_

 Once inside the pod, verify the network interfaces: